lemiorhan/darklord/README.md

 ### Purpose

 The current design of original Voldemort API is not TDD friendly.
-The main aim to build such an API is build Voldemort-dependent software by using test driven development.
+It's sometimes impossible to write unit tests using the API.
+The main aim to build a new abstraction on top of Voldemort API is to be able to have less-features but cleaner codebase.

-### Client API
+### DarkLord Client API

 *darklord-client* API provides a java client using the original Voldemort Java API.

-### Server API
+### DarkLord Server API

-*darklord-server* API provides a server implementation to startup on local machines for testing purposes.
+*darklord-server* API provides a server implementation to startup Voldemort instances on local machines for testing purposes.
 This provides capability to develop or test without any need to Voldemort server installation.

 ### Main Dependencies